-There are lots of options for brining containers, some that are free, and some that will cost you a few bucks.
-Most of the time, free is the best way to go, but if you want a safe, effective brining vessel, it's worth spending a few bucks.
+There are lots of options for brining containers, some that are free, and some that will set you back a few bucks.
+It's always great getting free stuff, but if you want a safe and effective brining vessel, it's worth investing in a quality brining vessel.

 You can buy 5 gallon buckets, but if you do, be sure it's food grade plastic.
 Check restaurant supply stores, and other places that sell culinary supplies.